gaoyangxiaozhu/DockerVI/README.md

 ### License
-The UI For Docker code is licensed under the MIT license.
+The  DockerVI code is licensed under the MIT license.